20 Sweet Stories About Moms (That Will Make You Want to Call Yours)

 On the first day of first grade, I stood by the front door with butterflies in my stomach.
 I voiced my biggest concern to my mother: “How will I make friends?”
 Crouching in front of me, she handed me advice I carry with me to this day: “Be Switzerland.”
 Be friends with everyone.
 Treat everyone equally and fairly.
 For all of my 20 years, I have lived by these words.
 Soon I will graduate and become a part of the real world.
 And on that first day, nervously facing new responsibilities, I know I will whisper two words to myself: “Be Switzerland.” —Submitted by Abigail Wortman, West Long Branch, New Jersey.
-Don’t miss the 16 best pieces of advice we got from Mom.

 My little St. Nick